simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-and-challenges-of-using-open-source-security-tools/index.en.md

 ### Security

 While open source security tools can improve an organization's security posture, they can also introduce new **security risks**.
 This is because open source tools may not be subject to the same level of security testing and auditing as proprietary tools.
-Additionally, organizations using open source tools may need to dedicate more resources to security management and testing.
+Also, organizations using open source tools may need to dedicate more resources to security management and testing.

 ### Skillset